 It is this lack of good test cases which is the pitfall of manual testing.
 Team members without substantial experience in writing test cases are about the same as the monkey scenario.
 Proper test writing requires balancing of what requires light testing and what requires in-depth testing.
 It is not possible to test everything.
 A sound test designer must have a method to choosing his test executions.
 Unfortunately, there aren’t many, if any, well documented and complete methods.

 Even without clear tactics, there is no way you can avoid manual testing and expect to produce a high-quality site.
 Finding somebody capable of writing good test cases is your biggest problem.

 Record and play automation

 The tester sits down, takes five to ten minutes to record the script, then another two to twenty hours manually tweaking it!
-You see, if you don’t tweak it even the slightest UI code change can cause it to break.
-Worse, when you decide to revamp the interface your library of recorded scripts!
+If you don’t tweak it, even the slightest UI code change can cause it to break.
+Worse, a decision to revamp the interface can break your entire library of recorded scripts!